liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change standardizes naming conventions and separates concepts in Product Menu
+This change standardizes naming conventions and separates concepts in the Product Menu.

 ---------------------------------------